The Best of Bret Stephens, Your Newest New York Times Opinion Columnist

 Advertisement

-In a memo, NYT editorial page editor James Bennett promises that Stephens will “bring a new perspective to bear on the news.”
+In a memo, NYT editorial page editor James Bennet promises that Stephens will “bring a new perspective to bear on the news.”
 Indeed.
 Some of his most enlightening thoughts, from his past columns:

 On torture